 Hello to all Kingsley residents.
 If you are new to our city, welcome to Kingsley.
 We are glad you have chosen to live in our wonderful community and hope that you will stay with us for many years to come.
-Before explaining more about Kingsley, here is an important posting as of August, 2019:
+Before explaining more about Kingsley, here are some important notes about current events:

 Back to Kingsley: